Back in July my daughters and I watched Moana for the first time. We were in London, staying with friends 12,000 km from these shores.

 As I said, very Kiwi.

-The Mayor was there with Jacinda and Kelvin, as was Trevor Mallard who attended the tournament in Ireland.
+The Mayor was there with Jacinda Ardern and Kelvin Davis, as was Trevor Mallard who had attended the tournament in Ireland.
 For all that security was light - I only saw 2 police officers and a few DPS staff.

 B and Z and I went and got signatures from all the players, and they enjoyed being able to just mingle and meet them in person.